Nov 21, 2024 Advice What it means to tell someone else how to live their life

 Number one, how dare you

 Opinions and advice are close cousins.
-Sharing an opinion is like saying "hey, here's what I think" whereas giving advice is like saying "hey, here's what you should think."
+Sharing an opinion is like saying "hey, here's what I think."
+Giving advice is like saying "hey, here's what you should think."
 I feel more comfortable with the former, because I'm reticent to take up too much space and maybe because I have my own streak of pigheaded independent obstinance.
 This is why I'm writing within the Opinion Zone™ rather than the Advice Quadrant (trademark this one at your leisure.)

 Advice has to be desired in order to be valuable.
 Maybe one day, when I'm a little more grizzled — and when young professionals are considerably relatively younger — I'll find that I can get away with the old "Hey kid, can I tell you something?"
-But I will probably just wait to be asked because my voice is not naturally gravely and I do not intend to pick up smoking.
-Advice is dangerous even when it's requested, and so I'll still have to lead with caveats.
+But I will probably just wait to be asked because my voice is not naturally gravely and I do not intend to pick up smoking just to deepen it.
+Advice is dangerous even when it's requested, and so I'll still have to lead with caveats, anyway.

 Advice can not be given in a sentence